Getting Started with Distributions

 Defines the process of creating a messaging workflow in the Distribution Manager.
 It comes down to defining message details such as audience, message trigger, purpose, and channel.

-Manager enables you to set up distribution.
+Manager enables you to set up a distribution.
 To open the Manager, go to the Distributions tab in your dashboard and click on the Plus in the top-right corner.

 The publication is an action of assigning a unique code to a particular customer.